The Code of Practice Scam Set to Replace the Furniture and Furnishings (Fire) (Safety) Regulations 1988

 The FIRA head also told me that the secret panel meetings that BEIS officials held in early 2016 were purely about those officials desperately trying to find excuses for the delays they had caused so far to the implementation of the new match test.
 But they failed to do so.
 (Which of course should have meant they immediately set about implementing the new test.
 Instead, they went out to another, unnecessary, consultation several months later then all deserted their posts, leaving the mess to the new team.)

 As it is, FIRA and FRETWORK*** are each working on a code of practice (although I suspect they'll combine them at some point).
-This is no doubt in anticipation of BEIS producing a consultation response soon that will in effect do nothing, or not producing one at all.
+This is no doubt in anticipation of BEIS producing a consultation response eventually that will in effect do nothing, or not producing one at all.
 FIRA/industry will probably then approach the government along the following lines:

 BEIS will be only too pleased to agree, e.g. because: